riyuexing/Bam.Net/_tools.core/bam/README.md

 Use WebPack to pack each bam.js page found in wwwroot/bam.js/pages using corresponding configs found in wwwroot/bam.js/configs.

 ## /build
-Builds the project using "dotnet publish ...", then creates a docker image.
+Creates a Dockerfile then creates a docker image.

 ## /push
-Tag the docker image and push it to the docker registry, for example,
+Tag the docker image and push it to the docker registry, for example:

 ```
-docker tag {{app-name}} bryanapellanes/bam:{{app-name}}
+docker tag {{app-name}} bamapps/containers:{{app-name}}
-docker push bryanapellanes/bam:{{app-name}}
+docker push bamapps/containers:{{app-name}}
 ```

+## /clean
+Clears all dynamic types and namespaces from the dynamic type manager.